One Thousands Books Before Kindergarten

 All East Central Regional Library locations are now offering this program!
 Since we are currently closed if you need your next reading log they are all below!

 Early Literacy Calendar

 A full month of Early Literacy and Early STEM activities for you and your little one to do together!

 These are kits you can check out and explore fun new toys that help facilitate powerful play that empowers early learning.
-Interactive plays makes learning fun.
+Interactive play makes learning fun.

 If you can’t make it to Storytime these kits are a GREAT option for you!
 It’s a couple of books and few activities you can do together around one main theme!